 Governing Body Statement of Behaviour principles

 Ash Hill Primary School is an inclusive school.
-We are committed to promoting respect, fairness and social inclusion and these are the principles underlying the behaviour policy (Let’s Get Smart and Behaviour for Learning).
+We are committed to eliminating discrimination and promoting respect, fairness and social inclusion.
+These are the principles underlying the school’s behaviour policy.
 We are committed to improving outcomes for our children and staff and to promoting good relations across the whole school community.
 We recognise the importance of applying these principles to behaviour both in school and online.